FreedomCraft-Network/quartz/site/content/configuration.md

   - `{ provider: 'posthog', apiKey: '<your-posthog-project-apiKey>', host: '<your-posthog-host>' }`: use [Posthog](https://posthog.com/);
   - `{ provider: 'tinylytics', siteId: '<your-site-id>' }`: use [Tinylytics](https://tinylytics.app/);
 - `locale`: used for [[i18n]] and date formatting
 - `baseUrl`: this is used for sitemaps and RSS feeds that require an absolute URL to know where the canonical 'home' of your site lives.
-This is normally the deployed URL of your site (e.g. `quartz.jzhao.xyz` for this site).
+This is normally the deployed URL of your site (e.g. `quartz.freedomcraft.wiki` for this site).
 Do not include the protocol (i.e. `https://`) or any leading or trailing slashes.
   - This should also include the subpath if you are [[hosting]] on GitHub pages without a custom domain.
 For example, if my repository is `jackyzha0/quartz`, GitHub pages would deploy to `https://jackyzha0.github.io/quartz` and the `baseUrl` would be `jackyzha0.github.io/quartz`.
   - Note that Quartz 4 will avoid using this as much as possible and use relative URLs whenever it can to make sure your site works no matter _where_ you end up actually deploying it.
 - `ignorePatterns`: a list of [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) patterns that Quartz should ignore and not search through when looking for files inside the `content` folder.
 See [[private pages]] for more details.